wordofwarning/wordofwarning.org/current/2015-springsummer/marshman/index.md

 ####Venue + Booking Details
 Day One: Saturday 13 June 2015, 3pm + 5pm
 Day Two: Sunday 14 June 2015, 12noon + 3pm
 [Venue: Hulme Community Garden Centre](http://www.hulmegardencentre.org.uk/contact), 28 Old Birley Street, Manchester, M15 5RG
 LIMITED CAPACITIES, BOOKING ESSENTIAL:
 Tickets: £5/3, can be booked online; a fee applies.
 Box Office Enquiries: 0161 232 6086 (leave a message + we’ll get back to you).

 ####Access Information
-A sited event, *WNTTAB* takes place outside in the form of a walking tour.
+A sited event taking place outside in the form of a walking tour.
 With no interval, each performance lasts approximately 40 minutes for a maximum audience of twenty people.
 Age advisory: 6+<br>For specific age and access information please email info@habarts.org or call 0161 232 6086.

 ####More